chandankushwahaa/devOps/sybaseASE.md

 ```sql
 DUMP DATABASE my_database TO '/path/to/backup/my_database_cumulative.dmp' WITH CUMULATIVE
 ```
-**Best Practices**:
--   Schedule regular full and transaction log backups.
--   Store backups on separate storage for safety.
--   Use sp_helpdb to verify database backup eligibility.
--

 #### Database Restores
 The `LOAD` command restores databases or transaction logs from backup files.
 1. **Restore a Database**: